tinysheep007/job-finder/README.md

 # Job Finder 💻

-This is React Native App built using expo pacakge with expo router.
-I used the jobicy free API to get the job data.
+This is a React Native app built using the Expo package with Expo Router.
+I used the Jobicy free API to get the job data.
 [Jobicy API](https://jobicy.com/)

 For information on how to use the API, you can check the usage on